Inclusive Partner Certificate Program

 **In partnership with the Center for Awareness, Response, & Education (C.A.R.E.)

-Disclaimer: Completion of the program and maintaining certification does not certify someone as an expert in subjects related to diversity, equity, and inclusion or a representative of the Student Center for Equity & Inclusion or its values.
-Inclusive Partnership status can be revoked at any given time at the discretion of the Student Center for Equity & Inclusion.
+Disclaimer: Completion of the program and maintaining certification does not certify someone as an expert in subjects related to inclusion or a representative of the Hub for Student Inclusion and Community or its values.
+Inclusive Partnership status can be revoked at any given time at the discretion of the Hub for Student Inclusion and Community.